 Start a referral program

 On a similar note, your clients are also your best advocates!
 A referral program is a great way to convert new clients because who understands your niche better than your clients themselves?
-You should offer an incentive for each SUCCESSFUL referral like monetary compensation, a discount for future services, a passive income product, or an additional call with you … whatever you feel most comfortable offering at this phase of your business (and your referral program can shift over time).
+You should offer an incentive for each SUCCESSFUL referral like monetary compensation, a discount for future services, a passive income product or an additional call with you … whatever you feel most comfortable offering at this phase of your business (and your referral program can shift over time).

 Do a “launch”

-Finally, what better way to bring attention to your new offering than to do a “launch”?
+Finally, what a better way to bring attention to your new offering than to do a “launch”?
 I use this term loosely, because I don’t love launching.
 I prefer to think of it as a promotion or an event.
 You could do a giveaway, a series of videos or Q & A sessions, or anything that will turn eyes to your new offer.
 Just get it out there for the world to see!

 If you need help figuring out where to refocus at the early stages of a business shift, consider downloading my Focus Framework for the StartUp Phase.